anwtn/functions-on-k8s/README.md

 ## Creating the Azure Storage Account

 Next I created an [Azure Storage Queue using the Azure CLI](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-create?tabs=azure-cli).
-I have borrowed a lot of the [material from the Azure team](https://medium.com/microsoftazure/lifting-function-to-kubernetes-with-keda-e24de86fca2e).
+I have borrowed some of the [material from the Azure team blog](https://medium.com/microsoftazure/lifting-function-to-kubernetes-with-keda-e24de86fca2e).
 You can also [create an Azure Queue via the portal](https://docs.microsoft.com/en-us/azure/storage/queues/storage-quickstart-queues-portal).
 Make sure you login:

 `az.cmd login`